Skip to content

 Answer: Eight states.

-Why it works in the car: Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California.
-The tiny Kansas segment makes this question harder than it looks.
+What trips people up: Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California.
+That tiny Kansas segment is the one everyone forgets.

 17. What year was Route 66 removed from the US Highway System?
 (Hard)